- Humanities-Social sciences

 - Development: focus on how people develop businesses with the support of information systems

-CERIS conducts research in a number of application areas to understand the possibilities and limitations that information systems have in the perspectives above:
+CERIS conducts research in a number of application areas to understand the possibilities and limitations that information systems have in the challenges above:

 CERIS conducts research usually in cooperation with other scientific disciplines at Örebro University: Political Science (Electronic Government, Information Security), Business Administration (Information Security), Centre for Teacher Education (ICT and learning), and Medicine and Health (eHealth).
 CERIS runs a PhD-school namned Technology Mediated Knowledge Processes (TKP), and participates in the PhD-school Public Administration in Development (FOVU).